Know the Laws: New York

 No. Only the state that issued your protection order can change, extend, or cancel the order.
-You cannot have this done by a court in Pennsylvania.
+You cannot have this done by a court in NY.

-If your order does expire while you are living in New York, you may be able to get a new one issued in NY but this may be difficult to do if no new incidents of abuse have occurred in NY.
-To find out more information on how to get a protective order in New York, visit our NY How to Get an Order of Protection page.
+If your order does expire while you are living in NY, you may be able to get a new one issued in NY but this may be difficult to do if no new incidents of abuse have occurred in NY.
+To find out more information on how to get a protective order in New York, visit our NY Orders of Protection page.

 Yes.
 As long as the child custody provision complies with certain federal laws,* New York can enforce a temporary custody order that is a part of a protection order.